-A central question in this general framework is to characterize the possible values of the average payoff $W_T$ when the agents interact many times, \idest when $T$ is large.
-Since answering this question in its full generality still appears out of reach, the present paper tackles a special case with $K=2$ agents.
-Specifically, we assume that Agent 1 has perfect knowledge of the past, current, and future realizations of the system state sequence $x_0^T$, while Agent 2 obtains imperfect and strictly causal observations of Agent 1's actions and possesses either strictly causal or no knowledge of the realizations of the system state.
-In spite of these restricting assumptions, it is possible to extract valuable concepts and insights of practical interest from the present work, which can be applied to the general case of $K\geq2$ agents and arbitrary observation structures.
+A central question is to characterize the possible values of the average payoff $W_N$ when the agents interact many times, \idest when $N$ is large.
+Answering this question in its full generality still appears out of reach, and the present paper settles for a special case with $K=2$ agents.
+Specifically, we assume that Agent 1 has perfect knowledge of the past, current, and future realizations of the state sequence $x_0^N$, while Agent 2 obtains imperfect and strictly causal observations of Agent 1's actions and possesses either strictly causal or no knowledge of the realizations of the state.
+Despite these restricting assumptions, one may extract valuable concepts and insights of practical relevance from the present work, which can be extended to the general case of $K\geq2$ agents and arbitrary observation structures.